thirtybees/docs/thirtybees/merchants-guide/online-resources.md

 					thirty bees forums
 				</h2>
 				<p>
-					Our online community is thriving when people like you visit and post to our forums.
-Discuss matters with other store owners and our growing membership of volunteer developers and designers.
+					Our online community thrives when people like you ask question, post solutions and create comments in our forums.
+Come meet other store owners and our growing list of volunteer developers and designers.
 Replies and updates are sent to your email inbox.
 				</p>
 				<p>
 					<a class="btn btn-primary btn-large" href="https://forum.thirtybees.com/">Participate</a>